n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

   struct cmd *cmd;
 };
 ```
-It's meaning less to analysis them now, you can go back to check the struct when analysising the parsing part.
+It's meaningless to analyze them now, you can go back to check the struct when analysing the parsing part.

 # Primitive Functions